Bone Marrow Transplant in Israel

 To facilitate the identification of a perfect donor match, we utilize a leading-edge HLA laboratory and our molecular laboratory.
 Our team uses ultra-modern techniques and technologies, such as quantitative PCR, bone marrow biopsies, cytogenetic profiles, and FISH.

 Pediatric Bone Marrow Transplants

 Our dedicated Pediatric Hemato-Oncology Department features four private procedure rooms that are outfitted with high-tech infection controls, such as HEPA air filtration.

 Compassionate & Holistic Care

 At Sheba, we believe in taking care of the whole body to promote healing.
 Our multidisciplinary team pays attention to each patient’s psychological, intellectual, and social needs, in addition to treating the physical disease.
-To help reduce the stress caused by coping with cancer and being hospitalized, we assign a personal coordinator from our International Medical Tourism Division to assist with every detail of a patient’s stay at Sheba.
+To help reduce the stress caused by coping with cancer and being hospitalized, we assign a personal coordinator from our Global Patient Services team to assist with every detail of a patient’s stay at Sheba.

 Request a consultation